 - Meeting of Non-Management Directors.
 The non-management directors will meet regularly in executive session without management participation at each regularly scheduled board meeting.
 The directors meeting in executive session do not constitute a committee of the Board and therefore shall not take action at such sessions, although the participating directors may make recommendations for consideration by the full Board.
 These meetings will be chaired on a rotating basis by the chairmen of the General Partner’s Audit Committee and Compensation Committee.
 If the non-management directors include directors who are not independent, the independent directors will meet separately in executive session not less than once a year.

 - Communication with Board.
-Interested parties may communicate directly with the independent directors or any of the directors of the Partnership by submitting a communication in an envelope marked "Confidential" addressed to the desired person to the attention of the Partnership’s Corporate Secretary at Energy Transfer Equity, L.P., 3738 Oak Lawn Avenue, Dallas, Texas 75219.
+Interested parties may communicate directly with the independent directors or any of the directors of the Partnership by submitting a communication in an envelope marked “Confidential” addressed to the desired person to the attention of the Partnership’s Corporate Secretary at Energy Transfer Equity, L.P., 8111 Westchester Drive, Suite 600, Dallas, Texas 75225.
 Communications are distributed to the Board of Directors, or to any individual director or directors as appropriate, depending on the facts and circumstances outlined in the communication.